holoviz-topics/holoSeq/HoloSeqOverview.md

 ```

 In this case, H1 will show four chromosomes starting at each of the positions shown.

+Metadata such as the name of the chromosome lengths file and the plot title, is prefixed with `@@`

 Data rows for 1D data must have the x ordinal axis coordinate, a feature length, and an annotation value to show for that length, such as:
 `2455453443 128 99.8`